RohanAlexander/blogdown_website/content/post/2018-06-20-bay-area-visitor-guide.md

 The Bay Area is a collection of areas that resemble a very large city with multiple central business districts and suburbs.
 However the government of the areas are still quite different, so there are different public transport in different areas, different police and fire services, and even different tax rates.
 It's all a bit of a mess, but it seems to work.

 # San Francisco and nearby
-Never 'San Fran', always 'the city'. ;)
+San Francisco itself is geographically fairly small and dominated by various hills.
+Never 'San Fran', always 'the city' ;)

 ## Activities
 - Twin Peaks.
 Brilliant views of the city.
 Walk or drive up to the top of Twin Peaks for great views of the city and ocean.
-Pick a clear time of day (late morning or early afternoon seems to be safest if you're not flexible, but the fog is funny sometimes).
+Pick a clear time of day (late morning or early afternoon seem to be safest if you're not flexible, but the fog is funny sometimes).
 Cost: Free.
 - Painted Ladies.
 A collection of nicely painted old houses.
 A bit underwhelming, but a nice place for a picnic and a bit of a view of San Francisco.
 Quite popular with tourists.
 Best at dusk or late afternoon as the sun is falling on the houses.
 Cost: Free.
 - Muir Woods.
-Full of redwoods.
-Nice tracks to walk on.
+Full of redwoods and nice tracks to walk on.
 Can get busy if you don't get there as it opens.
-May need to pre-book parking.
-Cost: $7 per person
+May need to pre-book parking, but you probably don't need much more than hour so someone could just stay with the car to avoid the parking issues.
+Cost: $7 per person.
 - Barker Beach.
 Bad beach for swimming.
 Great beach for views of the Golden Gate Bridge.
 Can be a bit breezy.
 Cost: Free.

 ## Food